bighnesh86/bighnesh86/README.md

 Android Developer
 -----------------

-I've been learning to code for 1 year on my phone.
-Thinking of being an Android developer, after buying my first laptop about 3 months ago .
+I've been learning to code for 1 year .

 *   🌍  I'm based in Bhubaneswar
 *   🧠  I'm learning Kotlin & Jetpack Compose